 For example, we can take the burning of the hydrocarbon methane (which is the main constituent of natural gas).
 The carbon will combine with oxygen from the air to form carbon dioxide, and the hydrogen oxidises to form water.
 This is true of all hydrocarbons.

-The products of combustion of hydrocarbons can be tested in the lab using the set up shown below:
+The products of combustion of hydrocarbons can be tested in the lab using the equipment shown below:

 When the fuel, like alcohol, in the spirit burner is burning, the water vapour produced condenses and turns back into liquid water when it passes through the beaker of ice.
 The carbon dioxide produced from the fuel's combustion reacts with the limewater turning it from colourless to milky white.